makrai/notes/dowty82-gramm-rel-in-montague.md

 Grammatical Relations and Montague Grammar
 David Dowty
-The Nature of Syntactic Representation pp 79-130 | Cite as
+The Nature of Syntactic Representation pp 79-130

 # 0 INTRODUCTION